How To Megasquirt Your 2nd Gen RX-7: Basic Tuning

 Tuning The Idle AFRs

 You will find that the car will idle best between an AFR ratio of 12.5:1 and 13.5:1.
-Most likely you will end up right around 13:1.
-To tune the idle, make sure the idle speed is set to it's final value (1000 RPM is a nice, smooth idle) as described in the last section.
+Most likely you will end up right around 13:1 for batch fired MS1/MS2 MegaSquirts.
+Depending on porting the sequential injection of the MS3X, when properly adjusted, will allow idling closer to the low to mid 14s.
+To tune the idle, make sure the idle speed is set to its final value (1000 RPM is a nice smooth idle, 750 RPM is a stock idle, I aim for around 900RPM) as described in the last section.
+One quirk of MS1 is that trailings do not fire below 1000 RPM, so MS1 users will likely want to aim for 1000 RPM as an idle so that the tach functions.
 With the car fully warm, you can adjust the idle fuel bins.
 Try to find an AFR at which the engine is most smooth and pulls the most vacuum.
 That will result in the strongest idle.
 Remember, if the idle wants to hunt then you have gone too lean.
 If it wants to bog out and sound labored, you have gone too rich.
 When tuning these bins, try to make the idle area of the map look like a small valley where the bin closest to the actual idle RPM/MAP value is in the middle.
 Leaving a slightly rich spot to the left helps "catch" the engine should the RPMs dip below idle and having the right side blend into the rest of the map will smooth the transition into load.
 When you tune a bin, tweak the bin closest to the current engine load point the most, but apply small changes to the surrounding bins.
 This keeps the map smooth.

 Tuning AFRs At Low to Medium Load

 This is most easily done with someone else to work the laptop (or drive the car).
 Drive the car easily at first, working in the most common area of the map (for most cars, 2000-4000 RPM at 40-70 KpA).
-Slowly observe the wideband while adjusting the VE bins to maintain a ratio of around 14.0-14.5 in this area.
+Slowly observe the wideband while adjusting the VE bins to maintain a ratio of around 14.7 (give or take a tenth or two) in this area.
+This it stoichiometric and the ideal ratio to result in a clean burn.
 Of course, ultimately the wideband is just a tool so if the car likes richer ratios, tune richer.
+You may find that running exactly stoich in some areas make the car seem anemic.
 At first you will find yourself making major changes to the map, but always remember to try and maintain a smooth map.
 The smoothness of the table will directly represent how well the car drives.
 Slowly work up the RPM range while working the table.
 Do not forget the often missed high RPM high vacuum area (down at the bottom right of the map).
 Work both to the right of the map and up.
 Once you have crossed about 80 KpA, you will find that the engine is much happier at richer ratios.
 These could be near 13.5:1, or as rich as 12.5:1.
 You will have to determine what feels best for the car you are running.
-Most rotarys will be very happy at 13.5:1 but ultimately the AFR will be determined by feel and/or a dyno reading.
+Most rotarys will be very happy at 13.5:1 - 13.8:1 but ultimately the AFR will be determined by feel and/or a dyno reading.

 Tuning In Boost